r3tama/django_dummy/README.md

 For accessing the admin panel you will need to create a admin user with the command:
 `python manage.py createsuperuser`, you will need to run it in the docker container

+You can directly access the shell by executing :
+`make shell`